LaunchCodeEducation/java-web-dev-curriculum/content/inheritance/exercises/_index.md

 date: 2021-10-01T09:28:27-05:00
 weight: 2
 draft: false
+originalAuthor: John Woolbright # to be set by page creator
+originalAuthorGitHub: jwoolbright23 # to be set by page creator
+reviewer: Kimberly Horan # to be set by the page reviewer
+reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
+lastEditor: # update any time edits are made after review
+lastEditorGitHub: # update any time edits are made after review
+lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

 Work on these exercises within IntelliJ using the `java-web-dev-projects` project you already created.
 Add a new package called `technology` to your `exercises` directory.